 Follow your feet - Take a stroll through the picturesque French Quarter to see some of the most historic architecture in the country, starting with The Old Ursuline Convent, the oldest building in the Mississippi Riverfront.
 Don’t forget to look up and spy lacy wrought iron balconies and galleries.
 Visit the Visitor Center of Jean Lafitte National Park and get free information and maps.
 They also give free walking tours.

 Ogle art – Window shop along Royal Street, famous for art galleries galore and soak up New Orleans’ local art culture.

 Music and drinks – Club hop along world famous Bourbon Street, where there’s rarely a cover and drink specials and live music keep the crowds entertained.
 Head to the “quieter” end of Bourbon and belly up to the bar at Lafitte’s Blacksmith Shop Bar for inexpensive libations.
 Located on Bourbon and St. Phillip St., Lafitte’s is lit mostly by candles and is supposedly haunted.
 In the mood for artisanal cocktails?
 Swing over to Bar Tonique across from Armstrong Park on Rampart chose from a menu of reasonably priced New Orleans cocktails.

 Enjoy a day of gallery hopping in the Warehouse District, one of the hottest developing neighborhoods in town.

-The Contemporary Arts Center - Known for its experimental and multidisciplinary exhibitions, performances and programs, the CDC is the perfect place to take in thought provoking work by local and internationally known artists at a reasonable price.
+The Contemporary Arts Center - Known for its experimental and multidisciplinary exhibitions, performances and programs, the CAC is the perfect place to take in thought provoking work by local and internationally known artists at a reasonable price.

 Happy Hour – Happy hour dishes the best bargains and small plates and drinks in the Warehouse Arts District.
 Check out The American Sector (located inside the WWII museum) for fun and affordable happy hour deals.
 Meril also has a great happy hour with $5 flat breads.

 Known for stately oaks and historic mansions, shopping on Magazine Street and eclectic restaurants, Uptown delivers a surprising array of well-priced options.